Skip to Content

 Color mixing options with acrylic paints are virtually limitless.

-By mixing, you may create any color.
 However, because acrylics dry more quickly, you won’t have as much room for blending on the canvas.
-Due to their thickness, acrylics may be best handled with a palette knife.

 Layering